 With legal marijuana, you can now buy CBD at dispensaries.
 These are the best way to buy CBD locally, but they’ll also be more expensive and you won’t have as much of a selection.

 If you don’t have a dispensary near you, check out one of the following stores instead, or head online for the best prices.

 All of these stores should have helpful employees who can help you find a reliable source of CBD locally.
 Until marijuana laws make progress in Virginia, vape stores are your best bet for finding CBD products locally.

 If you want to place an order today, go online.
-This is the best way to get high-quality CBD sent straight to your door in Virginia.
+This is the best way to get high-quality CBD and delta 8 sent straight to your door in Virginia.